Otonabee Dam at Lock 23 Replacement

 September 17, 2018- Community Update: Upcoming Dam Replacements

-As a part of the historic investment program along the Trent-Severn Waterway, work will begin this fall to replace the Dam at Lock 23 Otonabee in the City of Peterborough.
+As a part of the historic investment program along the Trent-Severn Waterway, work began this fall to replace the Dam at Lock 23 Otonabee in the City of Peterborough.

 The Dam at Lock 23 Otonabee is located in the very north of the City of Peterborough.
 Lock 23 is part of a run of 5 locks that take boaters from Lakefield to Peterborough along the Otonabee River.
 This site also has an intake for the hydro power generating facility, run by Peterborough Utilities, located downstream at Lock 22.